JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-22-theming-your-custom-views-through-the-context.md

 My first recommendation would be to take a look at [how to use theme attributes to theme your Android apps](https://jorgecastillo.dev/dependency-inversion-on-android-theming) 🎨 since it's very related.

-Also, do not miss [this talk by Nick Butcher and Chris Banes from the last Android Developer Summit](https://www.youtube.com/watch?v=Owkf8DhAOSo) about the differences between themes and styles.
+Also, do not miss [this talk by Nick Butcher and Chris Banes](https://www.youtube.com/watch?v=Owkf8DhAOSo) from Android Developer Summit about the differences between themes and styles.
 It contrasts both and highlights things like how "parent" themes are applied per `Context` and for complete `View` hierarchies inflated using it.

 Finally, [here's also a nice read](https://ataulm.com/2019/10/14/material-theme-overlay/) by [Ataulm](https://twitter.com/ataulm) about theme overlays that also contains some interesting bits about default styles and how the `Context` is themed.